what is wabi-sabi? principles of wabi-sabi design

 wabi-sabi is deeply ingrained in japanese culture, so it can be difficult to define its meaning in just a few words.

-before we dive in, let’s get one thing straight: wabi-sabi is a worldview that can be applied to many aspects of life — not merely design or aesthetics. its ideals have influenced the work of many western designers and artists, which could explain why it has such a strong hold in the design space.
+before we dive in, let’s get one thing straight: wabi-sabi is a worldview that can be applied to many aspects of life—it's much more than an interior designer talking point. its ideals have influenced the work of many western designers and artists, which could explain why it has such a strong hold in the design space.

 american artist leonard koren, whose book wabi-sabi for artists, designers, poets & philosophers helped introduce wabi-sabi to the western world, describes the concept as “a beauty of all things imperfect, impermanent, and incomplete. it is a beauty of things modest and humble. it is a beauty of things unconventional.”